Who is Dags anyway???

 Competed in one season of competition ten pin bowling where my team came second overall.
 My highest bowling score is 207.

-Won first place (yep, got the trophies) in four go-karting tournaments - one of which was on a wet track - and had quite a number of second places as well.
+Won first place (yep, even got the trophies) in four go-karting tournaments - one of which was on a wet track - and had quite a number of second places as well.
 So heaps of podium finishes.

 Played Volleyball with a team from work for a season.